School of Health Professions

 • To enrol on ADV773 students must have, in addition to the above:

-- Identified an appropriate CPD mentor for ADV773 The role of the first contact practitioner within primary care module.
+- identified an appropriate CPD mentor for ADV773 The role of the first contact practitioner within primary care module.

 • To enrol on ADV777 First contact practitioner in primary care practice placement module, applicants must have:

-- Successfully completed ADV773 The role of the first contact practitioner within primary care module.
+- successfully completed ADV773 The role of the first contact practitioner within primary care module

-- Identified an appropriate clinical mentor in primary care..
+- identified an appropriate clinical mentor in primary care.

-Applicants to this programme may be commissioned / sponsored or self-funded.
+Applicants to this programme may be sponsored or self-funded.
 All applications will be to the Professional Development Unit who work closely with the programme team.
-The final decision on acceptance to study is rests with the FCP Paramedic lead for the University of Plymouth.
+The final decision on acceptance to study rests with the FCP Paramedic lead for the University of Plymouth.
 Potential students will be assessed individually for their ability to study at this level and therefore an interview may be necessary.

 The final module, ADV777 First contact practitioner in primary care practice placement module maps to stage 2 of the HEE verification process for First Contact practitioner (Paramedic).
 The placement module involves a number of hours of clinical practice and support of a clinical mentor.
 The First Contact Practitioners (Paramedic) HEE Roadmap requires students to be employed in a First Contact Practitioner (Paramedic) in a Primary Care setting in order to commence Stage 2, this is to ensure they are able to demonstrate their capability in practice.
 Workplace support and identification of a suitable clinical mentor will be part of the admissions criteria for enrolment on the First Contact practitioner in Primary Care (Paramedic) PgCert (as outlined above).